U.S. Treasury says monetary literacy courses must

 Targeting unique pupil populations by use of countrywide, institutional, and individual facts;

-Communicating the significance of graduation and foremost on the compensation of student loans; and
+Communicating the significance of graduation and, foremost th,e compensation of student loans; and

 Preparing college students for economic responsibilities upon graduation.

-The file says colleges must also increase its conversation with student borrowers by way of taking steps such as:
+The file says colleges must also increase their conversation with student borrowers by way of taking steps such as:

 Ensuring that their financial resource provide letters are clean, well-timed, and customized, and provide college students with a clear sense of their borrowing obligations;